TCZimmerman/r-a-dio-companion/README.md

 ## Usage notes

--   Drag any empty area of the window to move it.
+-   Drag near any edge of the window to move it.
 -   The `⋮` menu contains window controls, startup options, themes and Exit.
 -   Playback starts stopped when the app launches.
 -   Audio playback is provided by LibVLCSharp and the bundled VLC runtime.
+-   It can take a few moments for the widget to appear on first run.
+On subsequent runs, the widget should appear quickly after running.

 ## Settings

 Settings are stored at: